leecrossley/cordova-plugin-apple-watch/README.md

 **Cordova / PhoneGap Plugin for the Apple Watch (WatchKit) to allow communication between a Cordova app and an Apple WatchKit Extension (and vice versa).**

 You will need to write your own WatchKit Extension and WatchKit App with native code.
 It is not possible to run a Cordova app directly on the Watch, as there is no support for a WebView and your WatchKit code must reside in the WatchKit Extension.
-This plugin provides a message passing interface between your Cordova iPhone app and the WatchKit Extension / App.
+This plugin provides various methods of communication between your Cordova iPhone app and the WatchKit Extension / App.

 ### Supported methods of communication: